Six Sigma Virtual Catapult with Excel

 Run the Experiments

-We will now simulate running these experiments entering the uncoded matrix in our simulator in sheet Catapult:
+We will now simulate the running these experiments entering the uncoded matrix (copy the matrix and paste ONLY VALUES) in our simulator in sheet Catapult:

 Factorial Analysis